Momentum Magazine

-Here are America’s Best New Bike Lanes of 2023
+Here are the 2024 Best New Bike Lanes in the United States

-Here are America’s Best New Bike Lanes of 2023
+Here are the 2024 Best New Bike Lanes in the United States

-Every six months of so, Momentum publishes a crowd-sourced list of the worst bike lanes on the planet.
+Momentum publishes a crowd-sourced list of the worst bike lanes on the planet.
 It’s fun, and hopefully the naming and shaming plays a role in bringing about change.
 But it’s also important to give a proverbial pat the back when good things happen.
-And that’s what bicycle advocacy organization People […]
+And that’s what bicycle advocacy organization People For Bikes did earlier this […]

 Written by:

-Every six months of so, Momentum publishes a crowd-sourced list of the worst bike lanes on the planet.
+Momentum publishes a crowd-sourced list of the worst bike lanes on the planet.
 It’s fun, and hopefully the naming and shaming plays a role in bringing about change.
 But it’s also important to give a proverbial pat the back when good things happen.
-And that’s what bicycle advocacy organization People For Bikes did recently with the publication of a list of the best bike lanes in America.
+And that’s what bicycle advocacy organization People For Bikes did earlier this year with the publication of a list of the best bike lanes in America.

 The surge in bike lane projects witnessed last year is just the beginning, with thousands more in the pipeline and an unprecedented influx of federal funds promising an even brighter future for cyclists.